 Please advise the staff if pupils need to take prescribed medication for a temporary ailment.

 Please note that teachers are not permitted to administer aspirin, disprin (or any other analgesic) to children without the permission of parents.
+A permission form must be signed at the office by a parent for administering of any prescribed medicines eg. antibiotics.
 You are asked to forward emergency medicines such as asthma and bee allergy medication to school if necessary.